AnthonyKim89/react-ui/docs/APPS.md

 * An *AppType* - that determines what the app is
 * A *position* and *size* within the set
 * A number of *settings*
-	* The *well* that data is pulled from
+	* The *asset* that data is pulled from
 	* A *refresh rate* that determines how often the app updates its data
 	* Other arbitrary settings depending on the app type (e.g. chart colors)

 An App Set is a collection of these Apps, all displayed on the screen at the same time.
-An App Set is either a **Dashboard** (a set of apps showing data collected from multiple rigs) or a  **Well Page** (a set of apps showing data from a single well).
+An App Set is either a **Dashboard** (a set of apps showing data collected from multiple rigs) or a  **Asset Page Tab** (a set of apps from a specific category showing data from a single asset).

 A **Dashboard App Set** represents a page with an app set that is not tied to any specific rig but instead has a collection of apps that may pull data from different rigs.
 When a user adds an app to a dashboard, they choose a Rig to pull data from.
 Data will then be fetched from the *active well* of that rig.